Weber-Cyber-Club/Weber-Cyber-Club.github.io/content/labs/Phishing.md

 ## Answers

-**The answers to the question asked within this lab are contained within the [Phishin Lab Answer File](/extradocs/phishing/Phishing-Answer/).**
+**The answers to the question's asked within this lab are contained within the [Phishing Lab Answer File](/extradocs/phishing/Phishing-Answer/).**

 **Until Next Time!**